samiullah997/samiullah997/README.md

 - 🌱 I’m currently learning **Ruby On Rails**

-- 👨‍💻 All of my projects are available at [samiullah997](https://github.com/samiullah997?tab=repositories)
+- 👨‍💻 All of my projects are viewable on my [samiullah997](https://github.com/samiullah997?tab=repositories)

 - 📫 How to reach me **samiullahk997@gmail.com**